cooperdylan19/Introductory-SAS/README.md

 ## **Lesson 3**: *Creating new variables*

-**Achievements**: using basic mathematical operators, defining new variables, dealing will null values, if else statemenets, concatenating variables
+**Achievements**: using basic mathematical operators, defining new variables, dealing will null values, if else statements, concatenating variables

 Further notes:
 - Read in Cars from the SAS dataset